SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 ## Query Resources

    <!--TODO: ISSUE #9: How to handle authInfo data for INFO command (GET request)? -->
 A REPP client MAY use the HTTP GET method for executing a query command only when no request data has to be added to the HTTP message body.
-Sending content using an HTTP GET request is discouraged in [@!RFC9110], there exists no generally defined semanticsfor content received in a GET request.
+Sending content using an HTTP GET request is discouraged in [@!RFC9110], there exists no generally defined semantics for content received in a GET request.
 When an EPP object requires additional authInfo information, as described in [@!RFC5731] and [@!RFC5733], the client MUST use the HTTP POST method and add the query command content to the HTTP message body.

 ### Check